gschmutz/bigdata-spark-workshop/06-data-types/README.md

 In this section we will see how we can use Spark to read from a relational database table.
 We will use PostgreSQL which is part of the dataplatform.

-Let's create the `pg_airports_t` table in PostgreSQL, which we will use.
+Let's create the `pg_airports_t` table in PostgreSQL, which we will then read from.

 Connect to PostgreSQL using the `psql` CLI